4d/docs/website/translated_docs/es/ORDA/remoteDatastores.md

 - 4D remote applications using ORDA to access the main datastore with the `ds` command.
 Note that the 4D remote application can still access the database in classic mode.
 These accesses are handled by the **4D application server**.
 - Other 4D applications (4D remote, 4D Server) opening a session on the remote datastore through the `Open datastore` command.
 These accesses are handled by the **HTTP REST server**.
 - Las peticiones 4D for iOS para actualizar las aplicaciones iOS.
-These accesses are handled by the **HTTP server**.
+Estos accesos son gestionados por el **servidor HTTP**.

 When you work with a remote datastore referenced through calls to the `Open datastore` command, the connection between the requesting processes and the remote datastore is handled via sessions.